 Most important: We should all shed both our egos and our insecurities for this joint work.
 We should ask anything we like, even many times; we should interrupt and correct anything, so that we get the fullest and best result out of the lectures.
 Everyone will get many things wrong; we can only progress by feeling comfortable enough to fail in front of each other.

-(2) On other days we will pause lecturing and develop the material further in groups: both though through concrete examples and through further arguments/proofs.
+(2) On other days we will pause lecturing to develop the material further by working on problems in groups (both concrete examples and proofs).
+You will finish these and hand them in the next week.